-John Hakimi is a former pharmaceutical executive with extensive experience in Pharma R&D and business.
+John Hakimi is a former pharmaceutical executive with extensive experience in Pharma R&D and business and a PH.D from the University of Rochester Medical School.
 He has strong leadership and broad therapeutic experience in project and lifecycle management.
 John is currently a Consultant with Sage BioConsulting in New York, John Hakimi has over 25 years of experience in pharmaceutical research and development.
 He is currently involved in raising community awareness and scientific understanding of GNE Myopathy and other rare diseases.

 Dr. Madhuri Hedge